shariq1989/cookbook/content/recipe/buffalo_chickencrust_pizza.md

 7. Line the baking sheet with a fresh sheet of parchment paper and spread out the chicken onto it.
 Place another sheet of parchment paper on top and roll out the chicken with a rolling pin.
 Remove the top piece of parchment paper and discard.
 8. Bake in the oven for 8 minutes.
 9. Remove the crust from the oven and cover the surface with buffalo sauce using a spoon or spatula.
 Top with mozzarella cheese and bake for another 8 minutes.
 10. Remove the crust from the oven and add the scallions.
-You can also add the arugula and serrano chilis if desired.
+You can also add the arugula and serrano chillies if desired.

 {{< end_recipe >}}